Yale-BIM/f21-assignments/assignment-3/README.md

     $ roslaunch realsense2_camera rs_camera.launch align_depth:=true # check that you can run the camera driver from ROS and visualize the images, e.g., using rqt_image_view
     ```

-    **c.** While the camera driver is running, generate a new images.npz file with a new image captured by you in the lab.
-You can
-    capture the image by running the `depth/save_images.py` script.
-Submit the resulting images.npz file as part of your assignment to Canvas.
+    **d.** While the camera driver is running, place the object in a steady position in front of the camera, and generate a new images.npz file with the pictures of the objects captured by you in the lab.
+You can capture the images by running the `depth/save_images.py` script from the terminal.
+Inspect the images.npz file to make sure that the desired image was properly capatured, and submit the images.npz file as part of your assignment to Canvas.

-    **d.** Run your process_images.py script on the new images.npz file.
-Include a screenshot of the depth and grayscale images shown by your
+    **e.** Run your process_images.py script on the new images.npz file.
+Include in your report a screenshot of the depth and grayscale images shown by your
-    script when it loads the images.npz file in your report.
-Also report the estimated depth with the grayscale image only, and using the depth image.
+    script when it loads the images.npz file.
+Also report the estimated depths for the object (with the grayscale image only, and using the depth image).

 **Once you get to the end of the assignment, remember to commit your code, push to GitLab, and indicate